 “So,” Sirhan said.
 “Before dinosaurs had feathers, what?
 They just didn’t?”

 I huffed out a sigh.
 “I don’t even know if there ever were any dinosaurs.
-Or nuclear power.
+Or Neanderthals.
 Or exoplanets.
 Maybe it all just got made up because we kept finding holes in the narrative.”

 “Forced retcon,” Sirhan said.
 I laughed.
 He laughed.